-To be eligible for the SEOG grant, students at Columbia College must have exceptional financial need and meet the priority deadline for the Free Application for Federal Student Aid (FAFSA).
+To be eligible for the SEOG grant, students at Columbia College must have exceptional financial need.
 Because so many of our students have exceptional financial need, SEOG funds are distributed early on a first-come, first-served basis depending upon the availability of funds.
 If you have any questions, please contact the financial aid office or refer to studentaid.ed.gov.

 Direct subsidized & unsubsidized loans

 The U.S. Department of Education offers eligible students low-interest loans to help cover the cost of college.
 To learn more about eligibility, restrictions or regulations, please contact the financial aid office or refer to the link below for frequently asked questions about Direct loans.

 First-time borrowers on or after July 1, 2013, will be limited to a maximum period of time (measured in academic years) in which they can receive Direct Subsidized Loans.
 If this limit applies to you, you may not receive Direct Subsidized Loans for more than 150% of the published length of your academic program.
 Some enrollment patterns or changes may cause you to become responsible for the interest that accrues on Direct Subsidized Loans.

 Wondering if this limitation applies to you?
 Find more information regarding this topic at studentloans.gov or studentaid.gov.

 Direct PLUS loans for parents or graduate students